 From the age of 16, Abu was determined to be an actor, although he made a pact with himself that if he didn’t get accepted by the National Youth Theatre after his first audition, he would look at doing something else.
-Luckily, he got in first time and also went on being awarded a scholarship to train at LAMDA.
+Luckily, he got in first time around and then went on to be awarded a scholarship to train at LAMDA.
 His earliest role in ITV’s The Jury saw him appearing in nothing but his boxers, speaking a language he had to learn on the day - truly a baptism of fire!

 Abubakar has since starred in a string of TV series, from Jamestown, which taught him about longevity and the importance of doing justice to a story about slavery, to the Icelandic-set thriller, Fortitude.
-His latest project is Raised by Wolves, helmed by Sir Ridley Scott, where he learned the craft of being a lead in a TV show with an American environment.
+His latest project Raised by Wolves, helmed by Sir Ridley Scott, taught him the craft of being a lead in a TV show with an American environment.
 Through BAFTA, he has already made lifelong friends and is excited about what else he can learn with BAFTA’s support.